muppet9010/Factorio-Prime-Intergalactic-Delivery/README.md

 - Designed for use with Item Delivery Pod mod to make item delivery a bit more explosive.
 However, will work in a simplier mod without this, delivering to an output chest.
 - Shopping GUI Interactons:
     - Left click on an item in the product catalogue or a button to do its action once.
-    - Righ click on an item in the product catalogue or a button to do the action 5 times.
+    - Right click on an item in the product catalogue or a button to do the action 5 times.
 Only applies to quantities being added/removed from the basket.
     - When clicking on an item in the product catalogue hold Shift to add it straight to the shopping basket, rather than just to show its details.